jonathanballs/cowboy/README.md

 # Cowboy

 Howdy!
-Cowboy is a gameboy emulator that I've been building in Rust.
-I'm doing it mostly as an educational exercise to learn not just about Rust but about emulation as well.
-It also comes with a pretty nifty decompiler and debugger built in which is very useful while developing!
-It is certainly not complete (or playable really) but it can load some games and even get to main menu.
-My main goal at the moment is to focus on emulating Tetris as it's one of the simplest games on the platform.
+Cowboy is a Game Boy emulator built in Rust.
+It was built as an educational exercise to learn both Rust and about emulation however it is pretty much feature complete and runs most games which target the original Game Boy.
+In the future I may extend it to support Game Boy Color.
+Cowboy also comes with a pretty nifty debug tooling for games running in the emulator.
+The tooling was created primarily to support the development of Cowboy however it is useful for understanding Game Boy games work in general since it includes a full decompiler, breakpoints, as well as full memory, register and interrupt inspection.

 ![Screenshot 2024-09-03 at 18 44
 30](https://github.com/user-attachments/assets/79f27012-5c56-417e-9d11-ecea3c862667)